-Poor Adherence Contributes to Inadequate Update of Multidose Hepatitis Vaccine Schedules
+Poor Adherence Contributes to Inadequate Uptake of Multidose Hepatitis Vaccine Schedules

 The majority of adults initiating vaccination may not receive the full protective benefit because they do not complete the dosage in the recommended timeframe.

 One-dose or two-dose schedules may increase vaccine effectiveness as opposed to multidose vaccines for hepatitis A, B, and A/B, as adherence to the latter dosing regimen is low, according to a study published in Vaccine.

 Researchers utilized MarketScan Research Databases to identify completion of hepatitis A, B, and combination A/B recommended vaccine schedules from 2008 to 2015 in adults aged ≥19 years.
 The researchers assessed adherence to dose timing with the recommended 2-dose (hepatitis A) and 3-dose (hepatitis B and hepatitis A/B) schedules.

 Completion of vaccine was recorded at the minimum dose spacing per each vaccine and again at 12 and 24 months.